nomi-san/parsec-vdd/README.md

 [Virtual-Display-Driver (HDR)]: https://github.com/itsmikethetech/Virtual-Display-Driver

 **Signed** means that the driver files have a valid digital signature.
-**H-Cursor** means hardware cursor support, without it you will get double cursor on some remote desktop apps. **Tweakable** is the ability to customize display modes.
+**H-Cursor** means hardware cursor support, without it, you will get a double cursor on some remote desktop apps. **Tweakable** is the ability to customize display modes.
 Visit
 [MSDN IddCx versions](https://learn.microsoft.com/en-us/windows-hardware/drivers/display/iddcx-versions)